H4mid2019/Flask-RestAPI-Starship/README.md

 <pre>
 pip3 install -U setuptools requests wheel
 </pre>
-<p>installing flask and flask-restful(for RESTful-API) gunicorn(for web-server)</p>
+<p>installing flask, flask-restful(for RESTful-API), and gunicorn(for web-server)</p>
 <pre>
 pip3 install flask flask-restful Gunicorn
 </pre>

-<p>I make a folder under “/var/www/html” with “starships” name. and I put the codes there.
+<p>I'v made a folder under “/var/www/html” named “starships” and put the codes there.
-so there are 3 methods of REST-API with flask.
-I coded in 3 different methods. first exist in "app" and second is in "app2" and third in "app3".</p>
+There are 2 methods of REST-API with flask.
+I coded in 3 different ways using them.You can find the first in "app" the second in "app2" and the third in "app3".</p>

-<p>The major difference between app3 and the two other is the app3 is much faster in answering to the client because it keeps itself updated from API every 15 seconds but the other base on user request, receive data from the server at runtime and then will be delivered to the client.</p>
+<p>The major difference between app3 and two others is that the app3 is much faster in answering the client.
+Because it keeps itself updated from API every 15 seconds, but the others receive data from the server at runtime after user requests and then will deliver to the client.</p>

 I love the "app3" so I configure Nginx and Gunicorn (wsgi3) for app3 by the way the first app is perfectly fine.